Transforming neighbourhood services

 Your local services are going to change.
-These include libraries, community services, adult learning and local customer service points.
+These include libraries, community services, youth centres, housing offices, adult learning and local customer service points.
 We want to work with you to make these services fit for the future.

 Why are services changing?